-But Doug had owned a horse.
-And he had built himself a small barn to keep “Sunny” in.
+But my new boyfriend had owned a horse.
+And he had built himself a small barn to keep “Sonny” in.

 So early on in our dating adventures, he invited me over for dinner and gave me a tour of the place.
 He had a saddle in the basement, horse blankets on a stand and ropes on the wall, just like a real cowboy!